angelcoder/humanize-calculator/README.md

 3) invalid when there are two consecutive operation signs ("47 +- 9" > "input error")
 BUT!
 The following combinations are ok: "=-", "*-", "/-", "=+", "*+", "/+".
 4) cannot begin with '=', '/' and '*'
+5) cannot end with an operation
-5) maximum number length is 33 but you can change it buy adding another "-illion" to the illions list in digits_library.py
+6) maximum number length is 33 but you can change it buy adding another "-illion" to the illions list in digits_library.py

 Please go to http://angelinalogvina.pythonanywhere.com to test it!